joshstevens19/simple-uniswap-sdk/README.md

   // this will be formatted in readable number
   // so you can render straight out the box
   expectedConvertQuote: string;
    // A portion of each trade goes to
   // liquidity providers as a protocol of incentive
+  // v2 always = (0.3%)
+  // v3 always = (0.0%) for v3, use `liquidityProviderFeesV3`
+  liquidityProviderFee: string;
+  // A portion of each trade goes to
+  // liquidity providers as a protocol of incentive
+  // v2 always = (0.3%)
+  // v3 always = (0.0%) for v3, use `liquidityProviderFeePercentsV3`
+  liquidityProviderFeePercent: number;
+  // A portion of each trade goes to
+  // liquidity providers as a protocol of incentive
   // length must be routePath.length - 1